abhilash-dasgate77/future-cipher-code/README.md

 # Register Switchings simulation

-Please have a look at the jupyter notebook poweranalysis.pynb in the repository.
+Please have a look at the jupyter notebook power_analysis.pynb in the repository.